DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

 #### Selector field

-Peer and __request-authentication__ policies use the __selector__ field to specify the label of the workload to which the policy applies.
+Peer and __request-authentication__ policies use the `selector` field to specify the label of the workload to which the policy applies.
-The following example shows the selector field for a policy that applies to a workload with the __app:product-page__ tag:
+The following example shows the selector field for a policy that applies to a workload with the `app:product-page` label:

 ```yaml
 selector: